alex-mas/react-components/readme.md

 ## Current components
 - The api is not currently stable, so use at your own risk.
-- Provided components have some basic styling for the element, such as dropdown floating elements, etc.
+- Provided components have some basic styles required for the element, such as dropdown floating elements, etc.
-- The rest of the styles remain undone for the moment, some non-required ugly stylings are provided because its easier to test the components.
+- The rest of the styles remain undone for the moment, some non-required ugly styles are provided because its easier to test the components.

 ### Modal
 When open it renders the contents above an overlay, it has harcoded fade transitions between open and closed states